chanzuckerberg/napari-segmentation-workshop/content/intro.md

 :::

 ## Overview
-This course is split into 3 sections.
+This course is split into 3 sections consisting of both video and text.
 In the **[preface](preface/landing.md)**, you’ll learn about how this course came to be and find a list of resources for foundational image analysis concepts that will help you get the most out of these materials.
 In the **[onboarding section](onboard/landing.md)**, you’ll learn more about what napari is, and be guided through installing napari and plugins on your computer.
-Finally in the **[workflows section](workflow/landing.md)**, you'll dig into three case studies that illustrate how to perform a cell segmentation workflow from start to finish within napari, using sample data (or your own), and various napari plugins.
+Finally in the **[workflows section](workflow/landing.md)**, you'll dig into three cell segmentation case studies (nuclei, foci in nuclei, and filaments) that illustrate how to perform a cell segmentation workflow from start to finish within napari, using sample data (or your own), and various napari plugins.

 <br>